 Grades: 9th - 12th

-Program fee: $1250
+Program fee: $1350

-Residential option: Fee plus $1500 room & board
+Residential option: Fee plus $1550 room & board

-Registration for 2024 will open at the end of February.
 More information for Fundamentals of Sound Engineering.

 Game Design in JavaScript